Hochschild dimensions of tilting objects: Preliminaries

+\begin{remark} One can also form an invariant that captures all of the information described in Definition \ref{def:gen}.
+The Orlov spectrum of $\mathcal T$ is the list of all generation times of strong generators of $\mathcal T$.
+Many open questions about the Orlov spectra of derived categories of coherent sheaves on smooth varieties exist, but, already, there are hints about deep ties to the geometry of the underlying variety, see \cite{BFK}. \end{remark}

 Let $F: \mathcal{T} \to \mathcal{R}$ be an exact functor between triangulated categories.
-If every object in $\mathcal{R}$ is isomorphic to a direct summand of an object in the image of $F$, we say that $F$ is dense, or has dense image.
-The following lemmas are good exercises:
+If every object in $\mathcal{R}$ is isomorphic to a summand of an object in the essential image of $F$, we say that $F$ is dense, or has dense image.
+We give a few simple but useful lemmas.